Stalemate and checkmate; both these topics might confuse you if you don’t understand them properly.

-- Black’s king can’t move on the squares f7 and h7 (see the image) because controlled by white’s queen.
+- Black’s king can’t move on the squares f7 and h7 (see the image) because controlled by the White’s queen.

-- Similarly, the black’s king can’t move on f8 square because it is controlled by the white’s bishop.
+- Similarly, the black king can’t move on f8 square because the White bishop controls it.

 - But what if black stays where it is now?
 Yes, then it will be safe for it.